-(1) "Compensatory damages" means an award of money, including a nominal amount, made to compensate a claimant for a legally recognized injury.
-The term does not include punitive damages.

-(2) "Punitive damages" means an award of money made to a claimant solely to punish or deter.
+- (1) "Compensatory damages" means an award of money, including a nominal amount, made to compensate a claimant for a legally recognized injury.
+The term does not include punitive damages. - (2) "Punitive damages" means an award of money made to a claimant solely to punish or deter a defendant or to deter others.